Internet poker owner says he broke U.S. gambling law

 | NEW YORK

-NEW YORK An owner of Absolute Poker, one of the three largest Internet poker companies, pleaded guilty on Tuesday to a criminal charge of deceiving banks over the processing of gambling proceeds.
+NEW YORK One of the owners of three of the largest Internet poker companies pleaded guilty on Tuesday to a criminal charge of deceiving U.S. banks over the processing of gambling proceeds.

 Absolute Poker co-owner Brent Beckley, 31, admitted in Manhattan federal court to conspiring to break U.S. laws against gambling on the Internet.
 He also pleaded guilty to a charge of conspiracy to commit bank fraud and wire fraud.

-Twelve people have been charged in the case, including 11 in April when the U.S. government seized the Internet domain names of the three biggest online poker companies: Absolute Poker, Full Tilt Poker and PokerStars.
+Twelve people have been charged in the case, including 11 in April when the U.S. government seized the Internet domain names of the three largest Internet poker companies: Absolute Poker, Full Tilt Poker and PokerStars.

 Full Tilt Poker owner Raymond Bitar, PokerStars owner Isai Scheinberg and Absolute Poker owners Beckley and Scott Tom were also charged with breaking the Unlawful Internet Gambling Enforcement Act and other laws.

-Online gambling has been illegal in the United States since 2006.
-However, some U.S. lawmakers have talked recently about legalizing Internet gambling and regulating it.

-Prosecutors accused the companies and the people they hired of tricking regulators and banks into illegally processing $3 billion in payments.

-Beckley told U.S. Magistrate Judge Ronald Ellis that between 2006 and April 2011 he accepted credit cards from players so they could bet on the Internet.
+Beckley told U.S. Magistrate Judge Ronald Ellis that at Absolute Poker between 2006 and April 2011 he accepted credit cards from players so they could bet on the Internet.
 He said he disguised the purpose of the payments.

 "I knew it was illegal to deceive the banks in this way," Beckley told the judge.

-The bank fraud charge carries a maximum prison sentence of 30 years, but under a plea agreement filed in court, Beckley will likely serve a term of between 12 months and 18 months.
+The bank fraud charge carries a possible maximum prison sentence of 30 years, but under a plea agreement in the court record, Beckley will likely serve a term of between 12 months and 18 months.

-Beckley has agreed to forfeit $300,000 to the government, an amount that reflects proceeds from the illegal conduct, the plea agreement said.

 His lawyer, Robert Cleary, declined comment.